JetSetIlly/Gopher2600/README.md

 The joystick is operated via the cursor keys on the keyboard and the spacebar in place of the fire button.

 The paddle is available by operating the mouse.
-To activate the paddle, click in the play window and waggle the mouse to the extremes three times.
+To activate the paddle, click in the play window and waggle the mouse a few times.
 Note that once the window has been clicked, the mouse will be captured and the pointer will disappear.
 To "release" the mouse, click the right-mouse button.

 #### Joystick (left player)